UPPMAX/HPC-python/docs/load_run_packages.rst

       - ``multiprocessing`` |:white_check_mark:|  (standard library)
       - ``time`` |:white_check_mark:|  (standard library)
       - ``dask``  |:x:|
-   - See next session how to find more pre-inslled packages!
+   - See next session how to find more pre-installed packages!
-   - The is no package called distributed!

 **NOTE**: at HPC2N, the available Python packages needs to be loaded as modules before using!
 See a list of some of them below, under the HPC2N tab or find more as mentioned above, using ``module spider -r ...``